BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 types.

 HJB clients can send or receive textual representations of any of these message types.
-On sending, the message is contained one of the parameters of the sending POST request.
+On sending, the message is one parameters of a POST request.
 On receiving, the message is part of the body of a HTTP response.

 The following sections describe how the parts of each of these types of JMS message are transformed into text in a HTTP request or